johncch/Slab-Editor/README.md

 ## Usage

 This project is not production ready.
+A demo is [available here](https://johncch.github.io/Slab-Editor/)

 To run the code, simply clone the repository and `npm install` to acquire all the dependencies.
 You can then execute `npm run develop` to serve the code out of your local host.